 The signpost warns that’s it’s a steep track (or something to that effect) but really it’s not a bad path at all.
 I didn’t think it felt much different to the rest of the track, perhaps slightly less well maintained, but certainly nothing to stop you getting down when you’ve come this far!

-Once at the base there are lots of lovely smooth, flat rocks to sit on and enjoy one of the prettiest falls in the Blue Mountains.
+At the base of Victoria Falls there are lots of lovely smooth, flat rocks to sit on and enjoy one of the prettiest waterfalls in the Blue Mountains.

 It’s a very pretty waterfall and so peaceful.
 It’s the kind of place you can easily while away a few hours with a book before facing that big climb back up to the top!